URL path: Index page // Heavy Metals Extended Profile, Saliva

 Heavy Metals Extended Profile, Saliva

-Heavy metals are found everywhere in the environment and can cause serious damage to human health.
-Heavy metals can cause damage to the central nervous system, cardiovascular system, gastrointestinal tract, lungs, kidneys, liver, endocrine glands, and bones.
-In addition to the direct and toxic effects, certain metals can cause hypersensitivity reactions ("allergy" or delayed type IV hypersensitivity) in sensitive individuals, resulting in reactions from the skin, endocrine glands, and immune system.
+Heavy metals are found everywhere in the environment and can seriously damage human health.
+They can damage the central nervous, cardiovascular, gastrointestinal, lungs, kidneys, liver, endocrine glands, and bones.
+In addition to their direct and toxic effects, certain metals can cause hypersensitivity reactions ("allergy" or delayed type IV hypersensitivity) in sensitive individuals, resulting in responses from the skin, endocrine glands, and immune system.

-A metal saliva test can detect which metals from dental fillings or other metal dental implants (eg crowns) are released into the saliva.
+metal saliva test can detect which metals from dental fillings or other metal dental implants (e.g., crowns) are released into the saliva.

 Heavy Metals in Saliva